The Roman Testudo: A Masterpiece of Military Engineering

 Vulnerability to Heavy Projectiles and Crushing

-While the testudo stopped arrows and small stones, it was less effective against large catapult-fired projectiles (e.g., 50-pound stones or fire pots).
-A direct hit from a ballista could shatter shields and kill multiple men.
-Additionally, enemies would drop heavy rocks, logs, or even boiling oil on the formation from above.
-The weight of the falling objects could break the shield wall and cause casualties.
+While the testudo stopped arrows and small stones, it was less effective against large catapult-fired projectiles.
+A direct hit from a ballista firing a 50-pound stone could shatter multiple shields and kill or maim several soldiers.
+Similarly, fire pots filled with burning pitch could break the shield wall and scatter burning material among the tightly packed soldiers, causing panic and casualties.
+Enemies would also drop heavy rocks, logs, or even specially prepared stone blocks on the formation from above.
+The sheer weight of these falling objects could break the shield wall and crush the soldiers beneath.
+Defenders on high walls had the advantage of elevation, which allowed them to drop objects with greater force and accuracy.

 Exposed Legs and Feet

-The testudo protected only the upper body.
-Soldiers' lower legs and feet were vulnerable to low-lying projectiles, such as arrows shot at close range from a low angle or grenade-like pots of hot sand.
-Enemies sometimes dug pits or laid spiked boards in the path of the advancing testudo to wound feet.
+The testudo protected only the upper body of the soldiers.
+Soldiers' lower legs and feet were vulnerable to low-lying projectiles, such as arrows shot at close range from a low angle or aimed specifically at the exposed lower limbs.
+Enemies sometimes dug pits or laid spiked boards covered with leaves or debris in the path of the advancing testudo to wound the feet of the soldiers, crippling them and breaking the formation's momentum.
+Archers on ground level could also aim low, firing arrows that would strike the legs of soldiers who were looking upward and focusing on maintaining the shield roof.
+This vulnerability was never fully solved, and it remained a significant weakness that could be exploited by determined defenders.

 Difficulty Maintaining Formation on Rough Terrain